exercism/bash/docs/INSTALLATION.md

 To obtain an up-to-date bash on your Mac:

 1. install [Homebrew](https://brew.sh)
-1. open a Terminal and enter: `brew install bash`
+1. in a Terminal, enter: `brew install bash`

 This installs an up-to-date bash as (I believe) `/usr/local/bin/bash` (so that the system's default bash is not overwritten -- other tools may rely on /bin/bash).

-If you want homebrew bash to be your default bash:

-1. add to your ~/.bash_profile (or ~/.profile) file:
+If you want the homebrew bash to be launched when you type `bash`, then edit your ~/.bash_profile (or ~/.profile) file to put /usr/local/bin *earlier* than /bin in the PATH:

-        [[ ":$PATH:" == *":/usr/local/bin:"* ]] || PATH=/usr/local/bin:$PATH

-1. add it to the list of allowed login shells:

-        echo /usr/local/bin/bash | sudo tee -a /etc/shells

-1. change your login shell:

-        chsh -s /usr/local/bin/bash
+    PATH=/usr/local/bin:$PATH